How to Create a Checklist That Works?

 There are different tools for dealing with the complexity of life: sophisticated devices, smart homes, various automation.
 But they all come after, and at first, there comes an understanding of what needs to be done to respect the complexity — checklist comes.

-The first thing that comes to mind in response to the question: “Why to prepare for a trip?” usually sounds incoherent, unless, of course, you are trained in goals setting.
+The first thing that comes to mind in response to the question: “Why to prepare for a trip?” usually sounds incoherent, unless, of course, you are trained in goal setting.
 Something like: “So that the trip will be okay.”
 It sounds vague, but there is no issue with this.
 We will turn to the thinking tools of the Japanese industry and get a more decent result.
 In lean manufacturing, there is a “5 whys” technique.
 It suggests repeatedly asking “why” to search for deeper causes of phenomena [1].
 We won’t ask “why?”, but “what is?”, and not five times, but once.
 Otherwise, the article may stretch indefinitely.

 What is “So that the trip will be okay”?
 Let’s give a more detailed description:

-Great, we have a detailed description of the purpose.
-It cannot be said that we have discovered the universal law of a good trip.
 If you are employed or run a business, then it would be worth adding something about the delegation of work while you are out of the office.
 If you have animals, then there could be one more goal.
 Pet owners usually care about the well-being of their pets.
 For the sake of brevity, the two already stated parts of the purpose will be enough for us.
 Now we need to figure out how to achieve them.

 How do I achieve comfort while traveling?
 I need clothes, toiletries, and electronics.
+These are rather good to become the first checklist items.

 How to avoid problems upon returning home?
 It is necessary to throw away perishable food, close the windows, turn off electrical appliances.
+The named are critical tasks for your house safety.

 So, we got the first version of the checklist: